enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/data-and-state/index.md

 > **Advanced**
 >
 > In most cases, wrapping a component with Spottable is sufficient to make it navigable and selectable.
 However, in the case of Kitten, it won't be selectable because we've hijacked the `onClick` handler for our custom `onSelect` event.
+The current solution is to wrap the root element (`<div>`) with Spottable instead of the component (`Kitten`) but that is left as an exercise for the reader.

-There is one of the solutions to make the `Kitten` selectable, to define the colors manually that will be used for the Spotlight effect when the `Kitten` is selected (in other words, when it's focused).
+As well as wrapping your component, we need to define the colors manually that will be used for the Spotlight effect when the `Kitten` is focused.
 We'll use the mixins provided by sandstone to set the background color and text color of the component when focus occurs on it.
 First, import the mixins into `./src/components/Kitten/Kitten.module.less` which defines the style of the `Kitten` component.
 Then, use focus class of the mixins with the desired color values.
 We'll use light-grey as the background color of the Spotlight, and black as the color of the text covered with Spotlight.

 **./src/components/Kitten/Kitten.module.less**
 ```css